yishn/reticule/README.md

 <img src="logo.png" width="100" height="100">

 A new way to write and explore mathematical texts.
-This is a work in progress.

 ![Screenshot](screenshot.png)